people looking at graphs

 • Importers may also enter “role code” FR1 as the first component of the Data Element (please note, this is optional).

-On successful completion of the CDS import declaration, the C88 should be presented as follows:
+• On successful completion of the CDS import declaration, the customs declaration document will display Data Element 3/40 as below:

-Following the correct completion of the customs declaration, a MPVIS will be generated which shows the total import VAT payable in a month.
-Statements will be available to view in the first half of each month.
-For example, a MPVIS will be available for download in the first half of February 2021 for imports of goods made in January 2021.
-It is important to note that you will only be able to access MPVIS for six months from the date of publish.
-Therefore organisations must ensure than they download the statements and save them locally each month.
+Following the correct completion of the customs declaration, a PIVA statement will be generated which shows the total import VAT payable each month.
+Statements will be available to view in the first half of each month via the Customs Declaration Service (CDS).
+For example, a PIVA statement should be available for download via CDS in the first half of July 2024 for imports of goods made in June 2024.
+It is important to note that CDS only provides six months’ worth of PIVA statements.
+Although there is a mechanism to request older statements if needed, it is preferable to download the statements each month and retain them within your VAT records.

-How to estimate import VAT on the VAT Return?
+How should I estimate import VAT on my VAT Return?

-Organisations should look to make the estimate of import VAT as accurate as possible.
-As a starting point the VAT value should be based on the amount paid for the goods plus any other costs they have agreed to cover (i.e. packaging, transport or insurance).
-It should also include any customs duties due.
+The estimate of import VAT should be as accurate as possible.
+As a starting point, the VAT value should be based on the amount paid for the goods plus any other costs you have agreed to cover (this may include packaging, transport or insurance).
+It can include any customs duties due but this is not required.

 Next steps

-If you would like to use postponed accounting it will be important to convey that point to the party which is completing the customs declarations for your organisation.
-They will need to know your VAT number or EORI to ensure that the correct notifications are given to HMRC and hence, the import VAT recorded on the MPVIS.
+If you would like to use postponed accounting, it will be important to notify this to the freight forwarder/shipping agent completing the customs declarations for your organisation.
+It may be that your freight forwarder/shipping agent will apply postponed import accounting automatically, but they should notify you of this.
+They will need to know your VAT and GB EORI numbers to ensure that they complete the import documentation correctly and HMRC is notified accordingly.
+This will then generate the monthly PIVA statement.

-Changes should also be made to the VAT return processes currently in place.
-Those responsible for completion of the VAT return will need to ensure that the import VAT is captured correctly, including the evidence to support those amounts (i.e. a valid estimate or the downloaded MPVIS form).
+Those responsible for completion of the VAT return will need to ensure that the import VAT is captured correctly, including the evidence to support those amounts (i.e. a valid estimate or the downloaded PIVA statement).

-If you would like to discuss this issue further, please contact Robert Marchant or your usual Crowe contact.
+If you would like to discuss this issue further, please contact Rob Janering or your usual Crowe contact.

 Contact us